palmacas/wiki-documents/docs/Sensor/SeeedStudio_XIAO_Gadgets/Relay_add_on_module_for_xiao.md

 ## Step 3.
 Add Relay Module to Home Assistant Dashboard

+After flashing the firmware, you can see that there is a wireless network named **seedstudio-relay-module**.
+Please connect to this network and enter `192.168.4.1` in your browser to configure the network for your device.
+Please use the same network as your Home Assistant.

 Go to **setting**, and **Devices & services**

 <div align="center"><img width={800} src="https://files.seeedstudio.com/wiki/XIAO/Gadgets/relay_module_for_xiao/5.png" /></div>